watson-research-lab/watsonresearchlab.github.io/content/authors/Flores_Patricia/_index.md

   - Undergraduate Students
 ---

-Nathan Cabrera is an undergraduate student pursuing a Bachelors in Mechanical and Aerospace Engineering at the University of Virginia.
-He is currently working as an undergraduate research assistant in the Watson Research Lab, which develops wearable technology for healthcare and athletic performance.
+Patricia Flores is an undergraduate student pursuing a Bachelors in Electrical Engineering at the University of Virginia.
+She is currently working as an undergraduate research assistant in the Watson Research Lab, which develops wearable technology for healthcare and athletic performance.